 Hang Chau Speed Boat is a company that shuttles folks via the waterways of Vietnam and Cambodia.
 Departing from Chau Dac at 7:30 am and arriving in Phnom Pehn around 12:30 pm, the 4-hour boat ride costs $27 USD.
 Now, the ride from the Mekong Delta (Can Tho) to Chau Dac will require you to book a bus prior to getting on the speedboat.
 Why?
 There is no one-day direct route from Can Tho to Phnom Pehn by boat.

 3. Flight From Can Tho to Phnom Penh

 Can Tho, Vietnam has an airport that offers flights to Phnom Penh.
 However, there are no direct flights.
 The Can Tho airport (airport code VCA) will fly you back through Ho Chi Minh City, or another major Asian city, and then onto Phnom Penh.

 Fair warning flights from Can Tho to Phnom Penh can be long and are definitely more expensive than taking the bus from Can Tho to Phnom Penh.

 4. Train From Cambodia to Vietnam

-If you are wanting to travel overland from Cambodia to Vietnam via train, we’re sorry to disappoint you, but there are no passenger trains that commute tourists, or locals for that matter, from Vietnam to Cambodia.
+If you are wanting to travel overland from Cambodia to Vietnam via train, we’re sorry to disappoint you, but there are no passenger trains that commute tourist, or locals for that matter, from Vietnam to Cambodia.
 The only form of overland travel is by bus.